-First, Angelina Jolie wrote a NYTimes editorial disclosing that she carried a mutation in BRCA1.
-Referrals to Yale increased by 40% overnight and never returned to baseline, creating a non-urgent referral list 9 months long.
+First, Angelina Jolie wrote a New York Times editorial disclosing that she carried a mutation in BRCA1.
+Referrals to Yale increased by 40 percent overnight and never returned to baseline, creating a non-urgent referral list nine months long.
 Second, human gene patents were banned in a unanimous decision by the United States Supreme Court.

-Within 5 hours multiple laboratories were offering hereditary cancer testing for BRCA1 and BRCA2 and an entire panel of other genes associated with cancer risk, at half the cost.
+Within five hours, multiple laboratories were offering hereditary cancer testing for BRCA1 and BRCA2 and an entire panel of other genes associated with cancer risk, at half the cost.
 Next, many clinicians began ordering genetic testing without sending patients for genetic counseling.
-Many patients across the country had their test results misinterpreted, leading to bad clinical outcomes.
+Patients across the country had their test results misinterpreted, leading to poor clinical outcomes.

 Co-founder & CEO